Monday, March 05, 2012

 Black also raised a son, did domestic work for many of the wealthy families in the town, was a devout church going woman who was the leader of the local Women's Missionary Society and after she passed away was buried at the Burton Cemetery in Sanford.
 The town's baseball stadium once barred Jackie Robinson from entering it but she is mourned by all who knew her even in this era of virulent Jim Crow segregation.

-The county physician doing the autopsy, Dr. Orville Barks is astonished to discover that the frail woman he is examining has male genitalia.
+Dr. Orville Barks, the county physician doing the autopsy, is astonished to discover that the frail woman he is examining has male genitalia.

 Georgia's story was covered in a transphobic, sensationalized manner by the EBONY reporter when he wrote about her in October 1951.
 I'm going to give it the dignity it deserved.